We are now seeking students to join the Scrutiny Committee of the Students' Union.

 They also help the Sabbatical Officers when making decisions and encourage them to consider different perspectives.

-Following the pre- meeting you will then attend an open meeting which the officers attend and ask the questions that were agreed.
+After the pre- meeting each elected officer will attend in turn and you will get the opportunity to discuss with them their progress on the work they promised to do, as well as ask the questions that were agreed during the pre-meet.
 Based on the responses you will score the officer in relation to the level of progress you think they have made.

-On conclusion of this meeting you will discuss your scores as a committee and finalise any recommend/ suggestions you would like to make to the officer team.
+At the end of the meeting you will discuss your scores as a committee and finalise any recommendations or suggestions you would like to make to the officer team.

 The score is accompanied by a comment of praise or areas of improvement and is published on the Students’ Union website.

-You may wish to carry out this role if it is important to you that the Officers of the Students’ Union are fulfilling their obligation to University of Salford students’.
+You may wish to carry out this role if it is important to you that the Elected officers of the Students’ Union are fulfilling their obligation to University of Salford students’.
+You may also simply want to find out a little bit more about the Elected Officers do on a day to day basis.

 You will be asked when you start the role to disclose any societies, groups or other SU activity that you have either been involved in or are currently involved in.

-Contact the Head of Student Voice, Lauren Beckett email@example.com if you’d like a further discussion about the role.
+Contact Luke Newton email@example.com if you’d like a further discussion about the role.